RicardoGEsteves/SprintEase/README.md

+# SprintEase

-This is `SprintEase` a flexible work management tool for agile development.
+This is `SprintEase` a B2B SaaS (Business to Business Software as a Service) Flexible work management tool for agile development

+## Stack

+`React, typescript, Next 14, Clerk, Supabase, Postgres, Zustand, Prisma, Tailwind, Shadcn-ui, `

+### Additional info

+This application is built with `Server Actions`

 ## Getting Started